Rental Property Owner and Manager Resources

 Explore the Landlord Information page for resources for rental property owner and managers.

 Enterprise Minnesota is a nonprofit business consulting organization that helps small- and medium-sized Minnesota manufacturing companies, education services and government entities take advantage of expert business solutions to compete and grow profitably.

-Minnesota's MEP Center focuses on making the state's industrial base more competitive.
-It bridges the productivity gap for manufacturers, identifies opportunities for growth, and encourages technology deployment by providing fundamental services in business and process improvements.
-Programs cover lean manufacturing, sustainable energy and environmental services and information technology.
+MEP focuses on making the state's industrial base more competitive.
+Its programs cover lean manufacturing, sustainable energy and environmental services and information technology.

-The Minnesota Investment Fund provides financing to help add new workers and retain high-quality jobs.
-The focus is on industrial, manufacturing and technology-related industries to increase the local and state tax base and improve economic vitality statewide.
+The Minnesota Investment Fund provides financing to help add new workers and retain high-quality jobs on a statewide basis.

 Manufacturers Alliance is an association of hundreds of manufacturers which shares education and resources peer to peer.